Key Points:

 - They support independence and lessen the burden on caregivers.

-- Advanced features like alarms, locking mechanisms, and digital reminders align with modern healthcare trends.
+- Advanced features like alarms, locking mechanisms, and app-based reminders support safer and more modern medication management.

 - They can improve safety, convenience, and overall quality of life for users.